smarthomej/addons/bundles/org.smarthomej.automation.javarule/README.md

 This addon allows writing rules in Java and provides support for code-completion for most IDEs.

-All paths referenced in this document are relative to the `<openhab-config-directory>/automation/jsr223/java`.
+All paths referenced in this document are relative to the `<openhab-config-directory>/automation`.
-This is `/etc/openhab/automation/jsr223/java` on most Linux systems and `c:\openhab-3.1.0\conf\automation\jsr223\java` or similar on Windows systems.
+This is `/etc/openhab/automation` on most Linux systems and `c:\openhab-3.1.0\conf\automation` or similar on Windows systems.
 The addon creates all needed directories during startup.

 ## Setup And Configuration

-For supporting ease of development a `core-dependency.jar` is created in the `lib` directory.
+For supporting ease of development a `core-dependency.jar` is created in the `lib/java` directory.
 This includes the exported classes from `javax.measure.unit-api`, `org.openhab.core`, `org.openhab.core.automation`, `org.openhab.core.model.script`, `org.openhab.core.thing`, `org.openhab.core.persistence`, `org.ops4j.pax.logging.pax-logging-api` and `org.smarthomej.automation.javarule`.
 In most cases this is sufficient and provides all core data types, items, things and core actions (including persistence).
 If you need to expose additional classes, you can add them using the `additionalBundles` configuration option.